w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 *Data-driven company* refers to companies where decisions and processes are supported by data

 - Decisions are based on quantitative rather than qualitative knowledge
-- Processes & Knowledge are an asset of the company and are not lost if managers change
+- Processes & Knowledge are asset of the company and are not lost if managers change
 - The gap between a data-driven decision and a good decision is a good manager

 Adopting a data-driven mindset goes far beyond adopting a business intelligence solution and entails: